RohanAlexander/heapsofpapers/README.md

 )
 ```

-Let’s say that you already had those PDFs, but weren’t sure.
-You could
+Let’s say that you had already downloaded some PDFs, but weren’t sure
-use check\_for\_existence to check
+and didn’t want to download them again.
+You could use
+`check_for_existence` to check.

 ``` r
 heapsofpapers::get_and_save(